-We love cheesy potatoes so much, that we have several similar recipes like our Crockpot Hash Brown Casserole and Cheesy Mashed Potato Casserole.
+We LOVE cheesy potatoes!
+The Luna gang serves these up (or some version) at almost every holiday and family gathering.
+We love them so much that we have several similar recipes like our Crockpot Hash Brown Casserole and Cheesy Mashed Potato Casserole!

-• MAKE AHEAD.
+• Make ahead of time.
 Because this can be made ahead of time, they are especially perfect for holidays!
-They are also great to save on oven space.
+They are also great for saving on oven space.

-• Shredded Cheddar Cheese – Mild cheddar may be used, or a combination of cheddar with other melting cheese like Pepper Jack.
+• 2 cups cheddar cheese shredded, divided Mild or sharp cheddar cheese, or a combination of cheddar with other melting cheese like Pepper Jack.

 How to Make Cheesy Potatoes